Take the next step

 Management involves both being able to work independently and make management decisions, but also being able to work with and direct teams of people.
 Those people could be within your organisation, or external clients and stakeholders.
 The Master of Management study programme works with you to help develop these skills as well as specialist business capability in your endorsement of choice.

 It is a relevant, contemporary qualification, with a unique core of courses that focus on the key business skills of communication, understanding current issues in business and on the fundamentals of the major you have chosen.
 This gives you a solid platform of knowledge to build on in your particular areas of interest.

 The Massey Business School is one of the country’s leading and largest business schools - it is ranked among the top 300 of business schools globally and is AACSB accredited.

 Massey University’s business and management studies rank in the top 200 (by QS (Quacquarelli Symonds) rankings).
 We are also ranked in the top 150 universities worldwide for business administration programmes by the ShanghaiRanking's Global Ranking of Academic Subjects.

 Learn from leading business experts

 You will learn from our business experts - Massey University has the largest and one of the most highly respected management schools in New Zealand.

 Specialisations to suit you

-At Massey, you can choose from a broad range of specialisations to suit your interest, including HR, communication, enterprise development and more.
+At Massey, you can choose from a broad range of specialisations to suit your interest, including sustainability, communication, international business, organisational technology development and more.

 Why postgraduate study?